MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-breach-Microsoft-Support-Professional-Services.md

 -   Sub-processor/supplier details, if one is involved in the breach

 ## Learn more
-Find out more about Microsoft Professional Services here (<https://www.microsoft.com/en-in/microsoftservices/professional_services.aspx>*)* and by going to the Microsoft Professional Services section on the Microsoft Trust Center (<https://www.microsoft.com/en-us/trustcenter/cloudservices/commercialsupport>).
+Find out more about [Microsoft Professional Services](<https://www.microsoft.com/en-in/microsoftservices/professional_services.aspx>) and by going to the Microsoft Professional Services section on the Microsoft Trust Center (<https://www.microsoft.com/en-us/trustcenter/cloudservices/commercialsupport>).